Alamofire/Alamofire/Documentation/Usage.md

 ### Downloading Data to a File

 In addition to fetching data into memory, Alamofire also provides the `Session.download`, `DownloadRequest`, and `DownloadResponse<Success, Failure: Error>` APIs to facilitate downloading to disk.
-While downloading into memory works great for small payloads like most JSON API responses, downloading larger assets like images and videos should be done to disk, to avoid memory issues with your application.
+While downloading into memory works great for small payloads like most JSON API responses, fetching larger assets like images and videos should be downloaded to disk to avoid memory issues with your application.

 ```swift
 AF.download("https://httpbin.org/image/png").responseData { response in